nothke/unity-utils/Documentation~/RTUtils.md

 #### Sprites

-You can also draw a simple texture in a rect with
+You can also draw a texture in a rect with `DrawSprite(texture, rect)`.
+The texture will be drawn on top with a default sprite material, which uses alpha transparency.

+If you wish to use a custom material for drawing a quad, you can use `DrawQuad(material, rect)`.

 #### TMP Text